harmonyrose/FGP/README.md

 The Gwyneth's Gifts VMS code was modified in the Fall of 2023, revamping the code into the present ODHS Medicine Tracker code.
 Many of the existing database tables were reused, and many other tables were added.
 Some portions of the software's functionality were reused from the Gwyneth's Gifts VMS code.
 Other functions were created to fill the needs of the ODHS Medicine Tracker.
 The team that made these modifications and changes consisted of Garrett Moore, Artis Hart, Riley Tugeau, Julia Barnes, Ryan Warren, and Collin Rugless.

+Finally, the code was taken over and overhauled for the Fairy Godmother Project in the Spring of 2024.
+This effort was done by Eric Bae, Gabe Carlton, Josh Cottrell, Grayson Jones, Harmony Peura, and Aelliana Seidenstein.

 ## User Types
-There are two types of users (also referred to as 'roles') within the ODHS.
+There are three types of users within the FGP software.
+* Families
 * Admins
 * SuperAdmins

+Families have the ability to create an account, log in, fill out the Points Program Form, fill out the Community Care Package form, and view their own account information.

-SuperAdmins have the ability to manage users, generate reports, assign users to events, reset user passwords, and modify a user's status.
+Admins have the ability to approve family accounts, view families, modify families, delete families, add/delete volunteers, manage gift cards, update passwords, and generate reports.

-Admins have all of the abilities that SuperAdmins have, but they cannot modify other users information.

-Users of any type can have their status changed by SuperAdmins to Inactive to prevent them from signing up for events.
-Inactive users will also stop appearing in the list of volunteers available to be assigned.
-Additionally, the reports page allows staff members to filter out inactive users.

-There is also a root admin account with username 'vmsroot'.
-The default password for this account is 'vmsroot', but it must be changed upon initial log in.
-This account has hardcoded SuperAdmin privileges but cannot be assigned to events and does not have a user profile.
-It is crucial that this account be given a strong password and that the password be easily remembered, as it cannot easily be reset.
-This account should be used for system administration purposes only.
+SuperAdmins inherit all the Admin abilities and can also add/modify/delete Admin accounts.

+There is also a root admin account with username and password'vmsroot'.

 ## Features
 Below is an in-depth list of features that were implemented within the system